 He died on August 21, 1131, passing the throne to his daughter, Queen Melisende.

-King Edward IV of England defeats the Lancastrian forces at the Battle of Barnet during the Wars of the Roses.
+King Edward IV of England, (House of York), decisively defeats the Lancastrian forces, led by Richard Neville, Earl of Warwick on April 14, 1471, at the Battle of Barnet during the Wars of the Roses.
+The victory and the death of Warwick, effectively restored Edward to the throne after his short exile.

-U.S. President Abraham Lincoln is shot at point-blank range on the back of the head as he watched a play at Ford’s Theater in Washington DC.
-The President was carried across the street to the Petersen House a private home, where he died early the following morning.
+U.S. President Abraham Lincoln is shot on April 14, 1865, on the back of the head at point-blank range as he watched a play at Ford’s Theater in Washington DC.
+The President was carried across the street to the Petersen House a private home, where he died nine hours later, early the following morning.

 The assassin, American actor.
 John Wilkes Booth escaped but was pursued by Union soldiers for twelve days through southern Maryland and Virginia, and died of a gunshot wound on April 26 after refusing to surrender to Federal troops.
 The murder of President Abraham Lincoln was part of a pre-planned, coordinated attack on the president, Vice President Andrew Johnson and the Secretary of State.
 More